Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed a error #113 “Problem with the content of the html attributes”.
+   Improved a performance of the class directive processing.

    =============
    DOCUMENTATION